IlanCosman/tide/docs/Configuration.md

 You can take a look at the default configurations in `~/.config/fish/tide_theme/configure/configs` for inspiration.

+You can modify variables using `set --universal` from the command line or `set --global` in your `config.fish` file.

 ## Prompt Variables

 | Variable                         | Description                           | Type    |